To be eligible for the Physical Medicine and Rehabilitation oral (Part II) exam, candidates must meet the criteria below:

 - Completed, signed online application.

-- All required fees.
+- All required fees and supporting documents.

 - Current CV/resume.